top of page

 Book a video consultation with our physios

-Proximal hamstring tendinopathy – a common cause of butt pain in runners
+Proximal hamstring tendinopathy – A common cause of butt pain in runners

 Proximal hamstring tendinopathy is one of the most common causes for buttock pain in runners.